SeldonIO/seldon-core/docs-gb/installation/learning-environment/README.md

 ansible-playbook playbooks/seldon-all.yaml -e seldon_mesh_namespace=my-seldon-mesh -e install_prometheus=no -e @playbooks/vars/set-custom-images.yaml
 ```

-Running the playbooks individually, gives you more control over what and when it runs.
+Running the playbooks individually gives you more control over what and when it runs.
 For example, if you want to install into an existing k8s cluster.

 ### Multiple commands